GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #.
 Bit 3 (4): If set, then it means the external API uses a column-major format for
    matrices (e.g., MATLAB, Fortran).
 If not set we default to row-major format (C/C++, Python, etc.).
 #.
+Big 4 (8): If set, we redirect all error messages to a log file based on the
+   session name (we append ".log").
-Bit 4 (8): If set, the we enable GMT's modern run-mode (where -O -K are
+#.
+Bit 4 (16): If set, the we enable GMT's modern run-mode (where -O -K are
    not allowed and PostScript is written to hidden temp file).
 Default is the GMT classic run-mode.